KristineGudmundsen/CodeWords/SKO/Week_12/README.md

 When Andy had a look at my code to give feedback in week 11, the sound still broke.
 I tested a couple of my codes which worked on my computer on other devices and they only worked on mine.

-For every new attempt, I uploaded it to GitHub to get someone to look at it.
+As you can see, I had to upload every new attempt to GitHub to get someone test out and see if my code worked on their computer.
+Some of the codes are very similar.
+So I have tried to reflect on some of the major changes that got me to the final code.

 [OnlyPlay](https://kristinegudmundsen.github.io/CodeWords/SKO/Week_12/MajorProjectSketchOnlyPlay/).